 Implants

-Considering a Dental Implant?
-Dr Tony Goodison is fully qualified in Implantology and has over 15 years experience in placing dental implants.
+Dr Tony Goodison is fully qualified in Implantology and has over 20 years experience in placing dental implants.

-What Are Dental Implants?
+What are Dental Implants?

 The best way to describe a dental implant is to compare it to a real tooth.
 A natural tooth consists of a root and a crown.
 The part you see and eat with is the crown.
-Beneath the crown is the root which anchors the tooth through the gum tissue and to the jaw bone.
+Beneath the crown is the root which anchors the tooth through the gum tissue and to the jawbone.

-When you lose a tooth you lose both the root and the crown.
+When you lose a tooth, you lose both the root and the crown.
 You can have a dental implant which is essentially a new root to replace both the root and the crown.

 How do dental implants work?

 A dental implant consists of a titanium root that is fitted into a socket that we create in your jaw to replace the loss of your natural tooth.
-Once an dental implant is placed in your jaw the bone around the implant will need to heal for up to 3 months.
-When this initial phase of healing is completed, a support post will be placed into the implant and the new crown is placed on top of it.
+Once a dental implant is placed in your jaw the bone around the implant will need to heal for up to 3 months.
+When this initial phase of healing is completed, a support post will be placed into the implant, and the new crown is placed on top of it.

 This procedure to place a dental implant takes usually about an hour for one implant, 2 to 3 hours for multiple implants.

-- If requested you will receive medication prior to the surgery to make this a painless and comfortable procedure.
+If requested, you will receive medication prior to the surgery to make this a painless and comfortable procedure.
 You may prefer to be sedated, however, in most cases a local anaesthetic administered to numb the area where the implant will be placed is all that is required.

-- Using a special tool, a socket is created carefully avoiding damage to surrounding bone.
+Using a special tool, a socket is created carefully avoiding damage to surrounding bone.
 Titanium implants are then inserted into the socket.
-Finally, if necessary, sutures will be used to close up the gum tissue.
+Finally, if necessary, sutures will be used to close the gum tissue.

-- There are variety of ways that an implant is finished and prepared for the healing phase.
+There are variety of ways that an implant is finished and prepared for the healing phase.
 Implants are often placed at the time of extraction.
-If the tooth or teeth are missing, the jaw bone may become smaller and thinner.
+If the tooth or teeth are missing, the jawbone may become smaller and thinner.
 Implant placement can still be accomplished but may need a procedure to help built up the jaw.
 These procedures are referred to as grafting.
 They are relatively comfortable and done in our practice.

-- A sinus lift is a grafting procedure which is usually needed with when upper back teeth have been missing for some time.
+A sinus lift is a grafting procedure which is usually needed when upper back teeth have been missing for some time.
 The sinus is a hollow space in your upper jaw that has enlarged, causing bone loss.
 This procedure is done either before or at the time of implant placement.

 ALL-ON-4 – Dental Implants